 |Advanced||€1990||1000000 Words||10 Languages|

 You can choose a plan according to your businesses’ size.
 Small size businesses can use the starter or business plan.
-As your business grows, you can upgrade your plan, take care of the translation.
+Then, as your business grows, you can upgrade your plan, take care of the translation.

 As you can see above, adding multiple languages to your WordPress plugin is pretty simple.
 With a plugin like Weglot, you will be able to easily add any language you wanted.
-The free version plugin is a good way to test their features.
+The free version plugin is an excellent way to test their features.
 You can only translate your site to 1 language and 2000 words with the lite version, as we mentioned above.

 The premium version plugin will unlock all the limits.
-The higher plans will give you access to more words and languages.
-When you are running an online shop with a decent amount of sales and conversions, you might want to start using the premium version of Weglot.
+In addition, the higher plans will give you access to more words and languages.
+So when you are running an online shop with a decent amount of sales and conversions, you might want to start using the premium version of Weglot.

 By translating your content blog or online shop, you will reach more audiences around the globe.